wwatson4506/VGA_4BIT_T4/README.md

 ### Added sketch: 06-25-25
 - Double_Size_Font_Test.ino
 - Several more bug fixes.

+### Added sketch: 06-25-25
--
+- Loadable_Font_Demo.ino
+- Updated source files for loadable fonts

 ### TODO:
-- Loadable fonts from SD card or USB drive.
 - Filled ellipses have a problem with filling out of bounds with certain parameter combinations have not figured out why yet.
 Example of fail: fillEllipse(516, 419,59,61,VGA_BRIGHT_WHITE).
 Resolution does not matter.

 ### NOTES: